tsrivishnu/GPGMail/README.md

 GPGMail
 =======

-GPGMail is a plugin for OS X's Mail.app, which let's you
-send and receive secure, OpenPGP encrypted and signed messages.
+GPGMail is a plugin for OS X's Mail.app, which let's you send and receive secure, OpenPGP encrypted and signed messages.

 Important
 -------

-GPGMail currently doesn't support macOS Sierra (10.12).
-We're actively working on it.
+This is a very simple fork that removes the requirement for activation code.
 Follow us on [Twitter](https://twitter.com/gpgtools) for updates.

 Updates